SACGF/variantgrid_admin_docs/index.rst

 This documentation is for admins who configure a VariantGrid server.

-For normal users, see [VariantGrid user documentation](http://variantgrid.readthedocs.io) or for programmers, the [wiki technical guide](https://github.com/SACGF/variantgrid/wiki)
+For normal users, see [VariantGrid user documentation](http://variantgrid.readthedocs.io) or [Developers Technical Wiki](https://github.com/SACGF/variantgrid/wiki)

 .. toctree::
    :maxdepth: 2